-- 1. Identification of actors: it is to count the distinct organizations or groups involved in the sea transport and remote places power generation; - 2.
-Identification of interests: for each actor, describe their needs and fears; - 3.
-Identification of physical constraints: present physical laws that affect nuclear power and fossil fuel; - 4.
-Identification of human risks to a nuclear project: figure out what has already created problems to nuclear power in past and may happen in future due people actions; - 5.
-Proposition of strategies: propose technical, administrative, and political measures that nuclear industry may adopt to access more markets.
+1. Identification of actors: it is to count the distinct organizations or groups involved in the sea transport and remote places power generation.

+2. Identification of interests: for each actor, describe their needs and fears.

+3. Identification of physical constraints: present physical laws that affect nuclear power and fossil fuel.

+4. Identification of human risks to a nuclear project: figure out what has already created problems to nuclear power in the past and may happen in the future due people actions.
-3. DEVELOPMENT

-This section presents the main ideas at each of the steps mentioned in methods section, focusing on small mobile nuclear power plants or nuclear barges.

-3.1.
+5. Proposition of strategies: propose technical, administrative, and political measures that nuclear industry may adopt to access more markets.

+2.1.
 Identification of actors

-The first actor is the nuclear vendor, which typically designs, constructs, and sells nuclear power plants to utilities.
+The first actor is the nuclear vendor, who typically designs, constructs, and sells nuclear power plants to utilities.
 This vendor does the licensing procedures under guidance of the nuclear authorities.
 Utilities are enterprises that produce and distribute electrical energy.
-They buy nuclear power plants and fuel and sell electrical energy while manage nuclear wastes, like burnt fuel and activated parts.
-Society is the group of people living in a given country and benefits of services like energy supply, transport of goods and nuclear safety.
+They buy nuclear power plants and fuel and sell electrical energy while manage nuclear waste, like burnt fuel and activated parts.
+Society is the group of people living in a country and benefits of services like energy supply, transport of goods and nuclear safety.
 It pays taxes to government and influences policy by representativeness and votes.
 Government is a group of people in charge of defining and setting the country policies, being nuclear policy one of them.
 Typically, governments delegate the technical guidance and practical realization of nuclear policy to an organization called nuclear authority because special competences are the foundations of nuclear safety.
 This organization gives guidance to applicants wanting to use nuclear power and assures safety to the society.